 b) If a user plane provision solution has been chosen, this message contains an authorization for an onboarding PDU session as well as a list of triplets that restrict the connectivity of the Onboarding PDU Session to just those instances of the PS that matches any of the triplets.

-Editor's note: Independent of the CP or UP provisioning method, it is FFS 1) whether and how the PS in the SNPN sends the UE Subscription data to the AMF and 2) whether AMF-PCF in the SNPN is involved.

 Editor's note: It is expected that all these data to the UE needs to read are subject to both integrity and confidentially protection.
 The details, including the security details of the data, need to be agreed with SA WG3.

 20. AMF sends a NAS Security Mode Command to the UE.